Continued from Guilty Mennonite

-I let my mom sleep in my bed and I slept on the floor.
+I offered my mom sleep in my bed while I slept on the floor.
 I couldn’t imagine what kind of dreams I might have if I slept on the creepy flowered love seat that Mark gave me.

 Saturday morning was like Friday morning all over.
 I woke up to a loud knock at the door.
 Click here to continue reading my story.